-Yes, drum sets, in general, are actually very quick and easy to set up, despite that they might seem difficult from afar!
+Drum sets, in general, are very quick and easy to set up, despite that they might seem difficult from afar!

 For kits that include most drum set elements, the toms are usually attached to the bass drum.
 The snare drum has its own separate stand.
 The floor tom usually has 3 standalone legs.
 The hi-hat cymbals are attached to a standalone pedal.